comit/sonoff-bridge/Upload.md

 ## Arduino IDE

+Make sure you configured the IDE as described in "Prerequisite"!

 Load the file `sonoff.ino` into the IDE.

 In the Arduino IDE for sonoff select from `Tools Board Generic ESP8266 Module` and set the following options: